lucascostamr/clean-ts-api/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [usage](#usage) for notes on how to start the API.

 ### Prerequisites
 What things you need to install the software and how to install them.